Chart Color Schemes

 Age

-Orange Surrounds has a median age of 43, matching the Rest of NSW figure and exceeding the national average of 38 years.
-The age profile shows that those aged 5-14 make up 14.5% of the population, while those aged 25-34 comprise only 8.5%, compared to the Rest of NSW figures.
-Between the 2021 Census and now, the 75-84 age group has increased from 6.0% to 7.5%.
-Conversely, the 5-14 cohort has decreased from 15.3% to 14.5%.
-By 2041, demographic projections indicate significant shifts in Orange Surrounds' age structure.
-The 75-84 group is expected to grow by 28%, adding 260 people and reaching a total of 1,179 from the current figure of 918.
-Notably, those aged 65 and above will account for half of the total population growth in the area, reflecting its aging demographic trend.
-In contrast, the 5-14 and 15-24 age groups are projected to experience population declines.
+Orange Surrounds has a median age of 43, matching Rest of NSW's figure and exceeding the national average of 38 years.
+The age distribution shows that those aged 5-14 make up 14.5% of the population, while those aged 25-34 comprise only 8.5%.
+Between the 2021 Census and present, the 75 to 84 age group has increased from 6.0% to 7.5%, while the 5 to 14 cohort has decreased from 15.3% to 14.5%.
+By 2041, demographic projections indicate significant changes in Orange Surrounds' age structure.
+The 75 to 84 group is expected to grow by 27% (253 people), reaching 1,179 from 925.
+Notably, the combined 65+ age groups will account for 52% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 5 to 14 and 15 to 24 cohorts are projected to experience population declines.